WeblateOrg/weblate/docs/contributing/debugging.rst

 Performance issues
 ------------------

-In case Weblate performs badly in some situation, please collect relevant logs showing the issue, and anything that might help figuring out where the code might be improved.
+In case Weblate performs badly in some situation, please collect the relevant logs showing the issue, and anything that might help figuring out where the code might be improved.

-In case some requests take too long without any indication, you might want to install `dogslow <https://pypi.org/project/dogslow/>` along with :ref:`collecting-errors` and get pinpointed detailed tracebacks in the error collection tool.
+In case some requests take too long without any indication, you might want to install `dogslow <https://pypi.org/project/dogslow/>` along with :ref:`collecting-errors` and get pinpointed and detailed tracebacks in the error collection tool.